<< More From Barakat Orthodontics

 Dear Concerned Parent,

 Your question is one that I answer every day for my patients and their parents.
-It does seem as though a lot of kids have braces, and that they are much younger than they used to be.
+It does seem as though many kids have braces and that they are much younger than they used to be.
 There are several reasons for orthodontic treatment to start at a young age, and they have to do with both cosmetic and oral health concerns.
 Fortunately, your Orthodontist has had extra years of training over and above dental school and will know that where indicated, starting earlier gives better results.

 Orthodontists can recommend that children start their braces treatments at a younger age because the jaw and teeth are not fully developed yet.
-This makes the bones softer, and therefore easier to work on the jaws and shift teeth gradually into place using braces.
-When it comes to shifting teeth, age is definitely a factor in the length and also the ease of treatment.
+This makes the bones softer and, therefore, easier to work on the jaws and shift teeth gradually into place using braces.
+When it comes to shifting teeth, age is definitely a factor in the length and ease of treatment.